-Holmes County, Ohio is home to one of the largest Amish settlements in the world with more than 42,000 community members (as of a 2010 census). and is less than two-hours drive south of Cleveland.
+Holmes County, Ohio is home to one of the largest Amish settlements in the world with more than 42,000 community members (as of a 2010 census). and is less than 2-hours drive south of Cleveland.
 Furthermore, the settlement encompasses a diverse group of Amish people of varying orders, plus their Anabaptist cousins, the Mennonites.
 Explore a different culture, while enjoying the bucolic setting of Northeast Ohio with a day trip to Amish Country.

 Things to do in Amish Country, Ohio

 - Boyd and Wurthmann is the longest continuously operated restaurant in Berlin, Ohio.
 This humble diner is a local institution that serves generous meals at a very good price.
 Boyd and Wurthmann built their reputation on great pies and Amish cooking.
 Go for breakfast and brunch!

 - Other highly recommended places to eat include family-run Der Dutchman in Walnut Creek, Mrs. Yoder’s Kitchen where Amish and English eat side by side in Mt Hope, and The Chalet in the Valley for Swiss food in Millersburg.

 - You must go cheese and chocolate tasting—this area does have plenty of Swiss heritage after all!
 Heini’s Cheese Chalet has a huge selection of cheeses to try but aim to get there before the tour buses because it gets busy.
 Guggisberg Cheese, the inventor of the original baby swiss, is another option.
 If you want to see cheese being made, best to visit on a weekday morning.
 I always take home a selection of Amish cheeses and a nice big roll of Amish butter, so don’t forget to pack a cooler!

 - Buy delicious freshly baked goods at Kauffman’s Country Bakery.